Desperately in need of a last-minute gochujang substitute? These best five backups will get you out of trouble.

 While there are so many things I love about Korean food, there is one ingredient in particular that I love: Gochujang.

-For the unfamiliar, it’s the incredibly popular chili pepper paste that is often served as both an accompaniment and ingredient in a great number of Korean dishes.
+For those unfamiliar, it’s the incredibly popular chili pepper paste that is often served as both an accompaniment and ingredient in a great number of Korean dishes.
 It is such a key ingredient that I find its flavors are what I’m constantly craving when wanting Korean food.

 So what do you do if a recipe calls for it and you don’t have any at hand?

-#1.
 DIY Miso-Based Sauce